DIASENGUPTA/diasengupta/README.md

 ## Hi there 👋

 I am Kathakoli.
-I am a Computer Vision Scientist at Wicket LLC.
+I am an incoming PhD CS student at Stony Brook University.
+I was a Computer Vision Scientist at Wicket LLC.
 I have profound interest in the domains of Vision and Perception, Robotics , Autonomous Vehicles having internship and research experience in Autonomous Driving, Robot Learning, Machine Learning, Deep Learning, Data Science and AI in Biomedical fields.
 <!--
 **DIASENGUPTA/diasengupta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.